timschneeb/DDCToolbox/README.md

 [View PPA on GitHub](https://github.com/ThePBone/PPA-Repository)

 ### Windows

+#### Stable
+You can find stable windows packages attached on the [release page](https://github.com/ThePBone/DDCToolbox/releases).

+#### Nightly
-Windows builds are automatically built and deployed when a new commit has been pushed.
+These windows builds are automatically built and deployed once a new commit has been pushed.

 You can download one of these builds [from my server](https://nightly.thebone.cf/ddctoolbox-win/?C=M;O=D).
 If the server is down, you can also get one from the [AppVeyor cloud](https://ci.appveyor.com/project/ThePBone/ddctoolbox) (select one of the two jobs (32/64-bit) and go to the tab 'Artifacts')